Morocco–Qatar relations

 The Kingdom of Morocco and the State of Qatar formed diplomatic relations in 1972.
 There is substantial economic cooperation between the two countries, with Qatar being one of the largest foreign investors in Morocco.
 A $2 billion joint venture between Qatar's sovereign wealth fund and Morocco was established in 2011.

 Politically, Qatar supports Moroccan claims on Western Sahara, although political relations have historically been sporadic due to Qatar's cordial relations with Algeria and perceived biases perpetuated by its global news corporation, Al Jazeera.
 During the 2017 Qatari diplomatic crisis, Morocco offered to mediate the dispute, and even sent humanitarian aid to Qatar, which had been banned from using the land, air and sea routes belonging to several of its neighboring countries.

+Both countries are members of the Arab League, Organisation of Islamic Cooperation, Group of 77 and Non-Aligned Movement.

 Diplomatic visits

 King Mohammed VI of Morocco, who assumed power in 1999, made his first official visit to Qatar in June 2002.

 Emir Hamad bin Khalifa Al-Thani made his first visit to Morocco in October 2002.
 In July 2005, he traveled to Morocco for an official two-day visit.